AdenKoperczak/Purdue_Fall2022_ECE368_PA3_test_cases/README.md

-# Test Cases
+# Running
-Unzip this into a subfolder of your project and run `./run_tests.sh`.
-This assumes your executable is names `pa3`, and located one directory up (`../pa3`).
-This will run your program on each test case, and compare the outputs to my outputs.
+The script `run_tests.sh` will run the program "../pa3" on all the test cases contained in this repocitory.
+You can also run them manually.

 # Naming
 With the exception of max\_output, all grids use the same naming convention